Ishitva744/Django-NotesApp/README.md

 ## Contributing
 Contributions are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

 If you'd like to contribute to this project, please follow these steps:

 Fork the repository.
 Create a new branch (git checkout -b feature)